A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Explicit Current Control (ECC)

 \subsubsection{Thresholding for Residual Elimination (TRE)}

 According to Equation \eqref{eq:spiking-rate}, the error increment after conversion is mainly caused by the residual information, $\delta_i^n(T) \in [0,V^n_{thr}]$, which remains with each neuron after $T$ timesteps and cannot be forwarded to higher layers.
-To mitigate such errors, we propose a technique TRE to keep $\delta_i^n(T)$ under a certain threshold.
+To mitigate such errors, we propose a technique TRE to keep $\delta_i^n(T)$ under a certain value (half of $V_{thr}^n$ as in our experiments).
 In particular, we add extra current to each neuron in order to have $\eta V_{thr}^n$ increment on each membrane potential, where $\eta \in [0,1)$.
 Specifically, we update the bias term $b_i^n$ of neuron $i$ at layer $n$ as follows

 for every timestep $t$.
 Intuitively, we slightly increase synaptic bias for every neuron at every step, so that a small volume of current is pumped into the system continuously.

 The following proposition says that this TRE technique will be able to achieve a reduction of error range, which directly lead to the improvement to the accuracy loss. \begin{proposition} Applying TRE will lead to